František Jozef Turček

-Dr. Turček's publication activity was remarkable.
-He wrote 13 books and published more than 450 articles in Czechoslovak as well as in German, Hungarian, Swedish, British, American, Indian and Japanese journals.
-He corresponded with the well-known specialists in the world ecology at that time (Balogh, Dehnel, Formozov, Kendeigh, Novikov, Pinowski, Tischler and others) and was a member and corresponding fellow of several international scientific organizations (Magyar Madártani Intézet, British Ornithologists' Union, American Ornithologists' Union, International Union of Applied Ornithology, Deutsche Gesellschaft für Säugetierkunde, The Cooper Ornithological Society.
-In 1964, the International Organization of Zoologists, the Academy of Zoology in Agra (India), appointed him the vice-president.
+Turček authored 13 books and published more than 450 research papers in Czechoslovak and international journals, including German, Hungarian, Swedish, British, American, Indian, and Japanese publications.
+He corresponded with several ecologists of the period, such as Balogh, Dehnel, Formozov, Kendeigh, Novikov, Pinowski, and Tischler.
+He was a member or corresponding fellow of multiple scientific organizations, including the Magyar Madártani Intézet, British Ornithologists' Union, American Ornithologists' Union, International Union of Applied Ornithology, Deutsche Gesellschaft für Säugetierkunde, and the Cooper Ornithological Society.
+In 1964, the Academy of Zoology in Agra (India), appointed him as vice-president.